kgateway-dev/kgateway/docs/content/guides/traffic_management/tcp_keepalive/_index.md

 ### Stale Connections

-Because tcp connection close is a 4-way handshake, it is possible to have stale connection where one side has been gone but the other side is not aware when the network is unstable.
+Because TCP connection close is a 4-way handshake, it is possible to have stale connection where one side has been gone but the other side is not aware when the network is unstable.
 If the unaware side is just listening for events, it might think that there is just no event but in reality has been missing all the events.